Article

 Designing a sensory trial for apples

-Sensory trials of new apple varieties are carefully planned by the sensory team at Plant & Food Research (PFR).
-The number of apple samples each consumer tastes and the order they’re given to them can affect the consistency and accuracy of the results.
+Sensory trials of new apple varieties are carefully planned by the sensory team at Plant & Food Research (PFR) to ensure valid and reliable feedback from consumers.
 Christina Bava of PFR explains important aspects of designing a sensory trial.

 A sensory panel comprises about 10–12 people.
 If a sufficient number of replicates of each fruit variety are given to each panellist, a group this size should give robust and reliable results.